Tool to solve countdown numbers games automatically, e.g. to find a given number by performing operations on other numbers.

 Drawing 1, 2, 4, 11, 34, 152 allows players to find all solutions from 1 to 1006.

 dCode retains ownership of the "Countdown Numbers Game" source code.
-Except explicit open source licence (indicated Creative Commons / free), the "Countdown Numbers Game" algorithm, the applet or snippet (converter, solver, encryption / decryption, encoding / decoding, ciphering / deciphering, breaker, translator), or the "Countdown Numbers Game" functions (calculate, convert, solve, decrypt / encrypt, decipher / cipher, decode / encode, translate) written in any informatic language (Python, Java, PHP, C#, Javascript, Matlab, etc.) and all data download, script, or API access for "Countdown Numbers Game" are not public, same for offline use on PC, mobile, tablet, iPhone or Android app!
+Any algorithm for the "Countdown Numbers Game" algorithm, applet or snippet or script (converter, solver, encryption / decryption, encoding / decoding, ciphering / deciphering, breaker, translator), or any "Countdown Numbers Game" functions (calculate, convert, solve, decrypt / encrypt, decipher / cipher, decode / encode, translate) written in any informatic language (Python, Java, PHP, C#, Javascript, Matlab, etc.) or any database download or API access for "Countdown Numbers Game" or any other element are not public (except explicit open source licence like Creative Commons).
+Same with the download for offline use on PC, mobile, tablet, iPhone or Android app.